Power saving tips

 • Install a ‘standby-killer’ switch or a standby power controller (SPC) to disconnect power to appliances when they’re not being used.

-• Save up to $160 a year by replacing old showerheads with an energy efficient one.
+• Save up to $160 a year by replacing your old showerhead with an energy efficient one.

 • Take shorter showers.